ternaus/docstring2json/README.md

-# Google Docstring to TSX/MDX Converter
+# Google Docstring to TSX Converter

 A tool that converts Python package docstrings to TSX files for Next.js documentation, with a focus on generating beautiful, interactive documentation.